Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-teams.md

 content_type: how-to
 ---

-A common scenario for a Dev Portal is to restrict developers' ability to view or request access to specific API products based on their permissions. {{site.konnect_short_name}} Portal enables administrators to define Role-Based Access Control (RBAC) for teams of developers through the Konnect UI and API.
+A common scenario for a Dev Portal is to restrict developers' ability to view or request access to specific [API products](/konnect/api-products/) based on their permissions. {{site.konnect_short_name}} Dev Portal enables administrators to define Role-Based Access Control (RBAC) for teams of developers through the Konnect UI and API.

 Portal RBAC supports two different roles for API products that can be applied to a team of developers: